 Which African Countries Speak Good English in the World?

 Communication in the complex and diverse world of today is a necessity.
 Given the nature of the constantly shifting linguistic and demographical landscape, one cannot deny the important role that communication plays.
 Language makes this communication between communities and people possible.
 The continent of Africa is home to a diverse range of languages.
-With a total population of about 1.34 billion, this region holds some 2000 languages in its folds.
+With a total population of about 1.43 billion, this region holds anywhere between 1000 to 2000 languages in its folds.
 As new languages emerge and old ones die out, exploring these languages is an interesting task on its own.
-Other than a number of languages, English is also one of the languages spoken in the region, and there are a significant number of English speaking countries in Africa.
+Other than a number of languages, English is also one of the languages spoken in the region, and there are a significant number of English-speaking countries in Africa.

 Although a translation company can best do the job of translating and interpreting the African languages, knowing the different languages of Africa makes up for a good informational read—especially if you are planning to set up a business venture in one of the African countries.